mouyang2001/kemu-kupu/README.md

 ### Images

-Download all contents of folder 'assets' to have correct images The program will still function without this
+Download all contents of folder 'assets' to have correct images.
+The program will still function without this.

 ## Run